-- Exit Process is a scheduled consultation between the departing employee and the Executive Director of Human Resources or designee to discuss benefit issues, clearance matters (refer to policy process, Number 1, Items A-L), and other areas of concern.
+- Exit Process A scheduled consultation between the departing employee and the Executive Director of Human Resources or designee to discuss benefit issues, clearance matters (refer to policy process, Number 1, Items A-L), and other areas of concern.
 The interview is held immediately prior to the employee’s separation from the College.

-- Involuntary Termination is an employee separation required by the College, except for contract employees whose contracts specifically provide for resignation, retirement, or whose contracts expire and are not subject to an expectation of renewal or notice of termination, and except for temporary employees whose employment expires by its terms with or without notice.
+- Involuntary Termination An employee separation required by the College, except for contract employees whose contracts specifically provide for resignation, retirement, or whose contracts expire and are not subject to an expectation of renewal or notice of termination, and except for temporary employees whose employment expires by its terms with or without notice.

-- Resignation refers to written voluntary termination of employment by the employee or completion of resignation form.
+- Resignation Refers to written voluntary termination of employment by the employee or completion of resignation form.

-- Voluntary termination see Resignation
+- Voluntary termination see Resignation.

 - The College requires written advanced notice from employees who plan to resign from their employment as follows:

 - Employees shall provide at least two weeks’ advanced notice to remain in good standing with the College;